 15. EMX Digital

 EMX Digital, formerly known as bRealtime, is a media and technology company that caters to both publishers and advertisers.
 They offer display, mobile, video, and high impact ad units.

-Their header bidding solution is called Biddr360 which is an all in one header bidding suite for publishers.
+Their header bidding solution is called Biddr360, an all-in-one header bidding suite for publishers.
 The bidder boasts features like real-time transparency, on-demand optimization, and easy integration.
-Additionally, with Biddr Connect, publishers can get access to advertiser demand from a global audience consisting of Fortune 500 companies.
+Additionally, with Biddr Connect, publishers can access advertiser demand from a global audience consisting of Fortune 500 companies.

 Other online advertising networks worth mentioning

 Although this post should only include MonetizeMore’s 10+ best ad networks for publishers, we wanted to quickly mention a few more ad providers that didn’t quite make the cut.
 These networks are still worth testing in 2021 because of the value that they brought to our publishers in previous years.

 These advertising networks include:

 - Media.net [Sign up with this link for a 3 month 10% bonus]

 - Tribal Fusion